 With the moderate San Francisco weather in September, you will probably end up doing quite a bit of walking.
 However, if you need a break, here are a few other ways to easily get around town.

 Buses & Cable Cars: Both our buses and cable cars offer you the chance to get from one attraction to the next with ease.
 They run from early in the morning to late at night.
-You can either pay as you board, buy a multi-day pass, or use the pass included with the CityPass discount card (which also includes admission to some of our top museums -- visit their site for more details).
+You can either pay as you board or buy a multi-day pass through SF Muni.
+Learn more about how to get around SF.

 Hop On Hop Off Bus Tour: Another popular and easy option to get around is to take a hop on hop off bus tour.
-These large open air buses allow you to see the sights as they drive you from one attraction to the next.
-Each one has almost a dozen stops and many offer a few different routes.
+These large open-air buses allow you to see the sights as they drive you from one attraction to the next.
+Each one has more than a dozen stops, and many offer a few different routes.
 Find out more about my favorite option on City Sightseeing's site.

 Do this Month